What should Your List Price Be?

 Amazingly, a couple of the Realtors® have come up with prices that are closely the same but lower than you expected.
 Although they back up their recommendations with recent sales data of similar homes, you remain convinced your house is worth more.

 When you interview agent #3, the figures are much more in line with your own anticipated value, or maybe even higher.
 Suddenly, you are a happy and excited home seller, already counting the money.

 Which Realtor® do you choose?

-If you’re like many people, you pick Realtor® number three.
-This is an agent who seems willing to listen to your input and work with you.
-This is an agent that cares about putting the most money in your pocket.
-This is an agent that is willing to start out at your price and if you need to drop the price later, you can do that easily, right?
+If you’re like many people, you pick Realtor® #3.
+This is an agent who seems willing to listen to your input and work with you; cares about putting the most money in your pocket; is willing to start out at your price and if you need to drop the price later, you can do that easily, right?
 After all, everyone else does it!

 Why do agents “buy” listings?
 There are basically two reasons.
 A well-meaning and hard working agent can feel pressure from a homeowner who has an inflated perception of his home’s value.
 On the other hand, there are some agents who engage in this sales practice routinely just to get the listing business.